yt-project/old-blog/content/post/ParticleGenerator.rst

     yt : [INFO     ] 2012-12-13 02:55:15,385 Parameters: domain_right_edge         = [ 1.
 1. 1.]
     yt : [INFO     ] 2012-12-13 02:55:15,386 Parameters: cosmological_simulation   = 0.0

+Here, we define a particle field list, and then assign random positions to the particles in one corner of the grid.
+We generate the particles, assign the indices, and then apply them to the grid.
+By default, indices are assigned using numpy.arange.

 In[3]: